backand/angularbknd/README.md

-# ngback — the seed for Back& AngularJS apps
+# ngback — The seed for Backand AngularJS apps

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for the Back& back office.
+This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for the Backand back office.
-You can use it to quickly bootstrap your Back& angular webapp projects and dev environment for these projects.
+You can use it to quickly Bootstrap your Backand Angular webapp projects and dev environment for these projects.

 It is based on the [angular-seed](https://github.com/angular/angular-seed) application.

-The seed contains a sample Back& AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The seed contains a sample Backand AngularJS application and is preconfigured to install the Angular framework and a combination of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+The seed app doesn't do much, just shows you how to wire two controllers and views together.

 ## Themes

-We have a collection of themes built with [Bootstrap](http://getbootstrap.com) that offer a pre-built set of views.
+We have a collection of [Bootstrap](http://getbootstrap.com) themes that offer a pre-built set of views.

 **AdminLTE** -- is a fully responsive admin template.
-Based on **Bootstrap 3** framework.
-Highly customizable and easy to use.
-Fits many screen resolutions from small mobile devices to large desktops.
+Based on the **Bootstrap 3** framework.
+Highly customizable and easy to use, it fits many screen resolutions from small mobile devices to large desktops.
 Check out the live preview now and see for yourself.

 ## Getting Started

-To get you started you can simply clone the ngback repository and install the dependencies:
+To get started you can simply clone the ngback repository and install the dependencies:

 ### Prerequisites

 You need git to clone the ngback repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test ngback.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone ngback